Application instructions

 Clinical animal testing

 Ekhagastiftelsen has a restrictive attitude towards scientific research where clinical animal testing is used.
 This does not mean that such research can not be funded by Ekhagastiftelsen, but such research must have high relevance with respect to the aims of the foundation and not be able to carried out without animal testing.
+In addition, experimental animals must not be subjected to unnecessary suffering.